 Knee-deep snow was the answer.
 But the good news was that we could see a relatively snow-free, south-facing mountainside in front of us, so we slogged onwards, trying to track down the path.
 Eventually we spied a bit of well-trodden trail, thick with slush and mud, that led us to — joy of joys — a steep ravine.
 More good news, the only way to cross the abyss was a tiny, rickety, suspension bridge that hung over the 75-foot drop.
 Did I mention I hate heights?

 The Norwegian Trekking Association sign at the entrance made it clear that the catwalk could be crossed by only one person at a time.
 Thanks for the heads-up, Mr. Signmaker.
-Like the bridge’s narrowness, disconcerting tendency to sway in the slightest breeze, and the fact that it was missing planks in spots wasn’t warning enough.
+As if the bridge’s narrowness, disconcerting tendency to sway in the slightest breeze, and the fact that it was missing planks in spots wasn’t warning enough.
 I graciously volunteered to go last, hoping to buy myself time to gain some courage or sneak a swig of whiskey before I took my turn.

 On the other side, Ruthie and Matthew stopped celebrating their survival and frantically started recycling animals, singing heartily, and shouting “Baby steps!
 Baby steps!”
 I barely managed to pull it together and continue my snail’s pace across the bridge, finally arriving on the other side, where we all commenced congratulatory hugs and backslappings … but in my head I was wondering how in the heck would I ever be able to cross back again to get home?